work-apradana/databricks-terraform-examples/azure/azure-databricks-workspace-simple/README.md

 This directory contains code to deploy a simple Azure Databricks workspace without Vnet injection.
 It uses all the default values.
 If everything is fine it will take about 5-6 minutes to deploy.

 ## What This Module Does
-This module provisions a Databricks workspace on Microsoft Azure (GCP) using Terraform.
+This module provisions a Databricks workspace on Microsoft Azure using Terraform.
 It automates the following:
 - **Creates an Azure Resource Group** in your specified Azure subscription.
 - **Creates a Databricks workspace** in your specified Azure subscription and resource group.
 - **Outputs the Workspace Host URL**